MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/supply-chain-dev/message-processor.md

 ### Message processor messages grid columns and filters

-You can use the fields at the top of the **Message processor messages** page to help find any particular messages you are looking for.
+You can use the fields at the top of the **Message processor messages** page to help find any particular messages you're looking for.
 Most of these filters match the column headings in the message grid.
 The following filters and column headings are available:

 - **Message type** – Specifies the type of message.
 - **Message queue** – Specifies the name of the queue in which the message is to be processed.
 The following queues are provided:
   - *Manufacturing Execution 3rd Party* – This queue holds messages created as part of the *Manufacturing execution system integration* feature.
 These messages are also listed on the **Manufacturing execution systems integration** page, which is similar to the **Message processor messages** page, but focuses on that feature only.
 See also [Integrate with third-party manufacturing execution systems](../production-control/mes-integration.md).
   - *Production* – This queue holds messages created as part of the *Make finished goods physically available before posting to journals* feature.
 These messages are also listed on the **Deferred production order posting** page, which is similar to the **Message processor messages** page, but focuses on that feature only.
 See also [Make finished goods physically available before posting to journals](../production-control/deferred-posting.md).
-  - *\<Custom queues\>* – If your system has been customized to support additional types of queues, they will also be listed here.
+  - *\<Custom queues\>* – If your system has been customized to support additional types of queues, they'll also be listed here.
 For more information about how to add custom queues, see [Implement a new queue](#custom-queue).
 - **Message state** – Specifies the state of the message.
-The following states exists:
+The following states exist:
   - *Queued* – The message is ready to be processed by the message processor.
   - *Processed* – The message was successfully processed by the message processor.
   - *Canceled* – The message was canceled by a user.
   - *Failed* – The message failed to be processed.
 - **Message content** – This filter does a full-text search of message content.
-(Message content is not shown in the grid.)
+(Message content isn't shown in the grid.)
 The filter treats most special symbols (such as "-") as spaces, and treats all space characters as Boolean OR operators.
 For example, this means if you search for a specific `journalid` value equal "USMF-123456", the system will find all messages that contain "USMF" or "123456", which is likely to be a long list.
 Therefore, it would be better to enter just "123456" alone because that will return more specific results.

 ### View the message log, message content, and details